richardtape/content-visibility-specific-users/readme.txt

 Do you need to show or hide some of your content blocks to one or more users?
 The specific users add-on for Content Visibility lets you do just that.

+Want to preview a change on an already-live page that only you can see?
+Make the new block only shown to you and the old block NOT shown to you.
+Does your colleague need to see a change before it's approved?
+Uh huh!
 Want to leave yourself a note that only you should see?
 You got it.
-Want to show a form for one specific person to only they can fill it in?
+Want to show a form for one specific person so only they can fill it in?
 Yup.
 Hide or show any block for any specific user or users.

 ## Development